giladgray/backbone.svg/README.md

 ### Common Workflow
 Generally, you'll run `grunt dev` (or simply `grunt` for convenience) while you develop.
 This command launches the development server which watches for changes to source files and recompiles and reloads intelligently.

-When you're ready to deploy a new version, you'll run `grunt dist` to test the compiled code.
-This command launches a preview server so you can interact with the compiled code.
-It does not watch for changes so any fixes will likely require some more `grunt dev`.
-Once you are satisfied with your updates, you can run `grunt deploy` to upload the contents of the `dist/` directory to the GitHub Page.

-## Chrome Extension
-This MVP is designed to be distributed initially as a packaged Chrome extension on the Chrome Web Store.
-During development, the app can be installed in Chrome on your machine by running `grunt dist` to compile the code and then following [these instructions to add the unpacked extension to Chrome](https://developer.chrome.com/extensions/getstarted#unpacked).

-If you add the `dist/` directory to Chrome as an unpacked extension then Chrome will actually pick up changes as you make them!
-However, beware that the output of the `grunt build` task still references a few files outside of `dist/` so the app will not work correctly as an extension.
-Only a full `grunt dist` produces a valid, functioning extension.